gbif/vocabulary/core/notes.md

 ### Vocabulary
 - Validity check for vocabularies
   - A new vocabulary will be created as long as there is no conflict with other vocabularies.
-  A conflict happens when there is already another vocabulary with the same name or label.
-Labels can be duplicated if they are in different languages.
+  A conflict happens when there is already another vocabulary with the same name.
   This also checks deleted and replaced vocabularies, it doesn't make sense to create a vocabulary that was already deleted.
   - The name of a vocabulary cannot contain spaces or special characters.
   - The name of a vocabulary cannot be updated, since it's used in URIs.